-The village is located within 3 miles of Keighley and is home to one of the stations of the Keighley and Worth Valley Heritage Railway.
+The quaint village of Haworth is located within 3 miles of Keighley and is home to one of the stations of the Keighley and Worth Valley Heritage Railway.
 Every year, the village goes back in time to the wartime forties, with hundreds of visitors and locals swarming into the village centre.
-If you are thinking about attending next year here are a few highlights from this year that might convince you.
-Haworth seems to offer something for everyone:
+If you are thinking about attending next year here are a few highlights from this year that might just convince you.
+Haworth 1940s Nostalgia Weekend seems to offer something for everyone:

 Haworth 1940s Military